 The earliest symptoms of cataracts include: a change in a patient’s glasses prescription; decreased comfort when driving at night; glare, halos, and starburst patterns when looking at lights; and blurred reading vision, especially in dim light (contrast sensitivity loss).
 With time, these changes worsen, making it increasingly difficult to read in any but the brightest lighting conditions.
 People often give up driving at night, stop reading as frequently as they would like, and have difficulties discerning colors.

 Cataract surgery replaces the worn out natural lens with a clear intraocular lens implant (IOL).
-This outpatient procedure takes about 10 minutes to perform, requires only eye drops for anesthesia, and has a relatively quick recovery time.
+This outpatient procedure takes about 10 minutes to perform per eye, requires only eye drops for anesthesia, and has a relatively quick recovery time.

-One eye is operated on at a time, with the second eye’s procedure usually scheduled several days to months after the first eye.
+At SightTrust Eye Institute, we offer the option of having both eyes operated on the same day, or having one eye operated on at a time.
 The IOL is measured to correct your individual prescription needs.
 Depending on the type of IOL you choose, cataract surgery can improve both your distance and near vision, often providing freedom from driving and reading glasses!

 Individuals who do not have cataracts that are significantly interfering with their vision, but do suffer from presbyopia, nearsightedness and/or farsightedness, can take advantage of a procedure that is identical to cataract surgery.
 Refractive lens exchange, or clear lens extraction, are both terms that describe replacing the natural lens with an IOL that can improve both distance and near vision.
 As with cataract surgery, the choice of implant is based on the health of your eye as well as your visual requirements.